Timmy 2000: Cultural references

 Phil Collins is always seen holding an Academy Award.
 This refers to his award in 1999 for best song, "You'll Be in My Heart" (referred to in the episode as "You'll Be in Me") from Disney's Tarzan, which won against a song from South Park: Bigger, Longer and Uncut, called "Blame Canada."

 Collins' appearance and mannerisms in the episode are similar to the "Gumby" character as seen in Monty Python's Flying Circus, one of Stone and Parker's influences.
 The characters always mispronounce the name of Lollapalooza, a yearly music event.
 Kurt Loder is also parodied on an episode of MTV News.
 Loder ponders why he is still doing this and says, "I've got to be the oldest person on this network by at least 40 years."
-The MTV News logo is seen with its satellite orbiting and the announcer states how the network is so cool they decide what is cool.
+The MTV News logo is seen with its satellite orbiting the Earth and the announcer states how the network is so cool they decide what is cool.
+The announcer admits that MTV News and by default MTV proper has been single-handedly dumbing down America's youth since the 80s.